WICG/webpackage/README.md

 * **peer-streamed-loading**: When transferred over an unauthenticated connection, the UA can load a signed package as it downloads.
 This is ruled out by attacks involving dropped resources.
+* **drm**: Special support for blocking access to downloaded content based on licensing.

 ## Proposal